Donald Trump Sexualized One-Year-Old Tiffany, Video Goes Viral Following Celebrity Robert Leach’s Death

 — The Daily Show (@TheDailyShow) April 6, 2016

-Noah hunted the video and broadcast it in April 2016, several months before Trump’s Billy Bush tape or his reported silencing of alleged women victims came to light.
-But none of this seemed to make much difference to Trump’s supporters at the time.
+Noah hunted down the video being referred to, and broadcast it in April 2016, several months before Trump’s Billy Bush tape or his reported silencing of alleged female victims came to light.
+None of this seemed to make much difference to Trump’s supporters at the time.

-Now, however, as the president finds himself increasingly embroiled in a financial investigation of his dealings with Russia as well reportedly covert actions of paying women to keep silent, such archival videos once again show us that no one is immune from Trump’s misogyny — not even his one-year-old daughter.
+Now, however, as the president finds himself increasingly embroiled in a financial investigation of his alleged dealings with Russia in addition to facing accusations of having paid women to keep silent regarding alleged extramarital affairs, such archival videos once again show us that no one is immune from Trump’s erratic behavior — not even his one-year-old daughter.